diantonioandrea/openBriefcase/README.md

 	summary
 			Prints a summary of the accounts.
 	report
 			compile a report of all the account in the specified time range, if present.
+Make sure to have at least a registered movement.
 			Options:
 					-s STARTING_TIME, -e ENDING_TIME

 and, in the account environment:

 	exit
         Exits the account environment.
 	new
 			Creates a new movement.
 	edit